elasticio/api-docs/source/includes/_auth-secrets.md

 ```

-This resource allows you to delete the Auth-secret.
+This resource allows you to delete the Auth Secret.

 ### HTTP Request